tschady/advent-of-code/README.md

-# advent-of-code-2017
+# advent-of-code

-My solutions to the [Advent of Code 2017](https://adventofcode.com) challenge.
+My solutions to the [Advent of Code](https://adventofcode.com) challenge over multiple years.
-I'm solving these a year late for the exercise, so speed is not a priority.
-I hope to use these exercises to explore unfamiliar libraries and approaches.